 - After you have ended all the processes, connect your Xbox One controller to your PC again and check if the problem still persists.

 If the problem still persists, you can try disabling Steam and NVIDIA Geforce experience (if you haven’t uninstalled it yet).
-You can end NVIDIA Geforce experience process in the similar way that we did to Steam.
+You can end the NVIDIA Geforce experience process in a similar way that we did to Steam.
 Just open the task manager and after locating the process, end it.

 Check if the controller stopped disconnecting randomly, if it still didn’t, move on to the other solutions listed below.